-The University is issued with a Scientific Procedures Premises Licence by the Bureau of Animal Welfare within the Department of Primary Industries in Victoria and all work involving animal use at VU must comply with the conditions of this license.
+The University is issued with a Scientific Procedures Premises Licence by the Department of Jobs, Precincts and Regions in Victoria and all work involving animal use at VU must comply with the conditions of this license.

 The AEC must review and approve each application to use animals in research and/or teaching at VU, before the work commences.